Gezi Park protests: Demonstrations and strikes

 Demonstrations were held in many cities in Turkey.
 According to the Human Rights Foundation of Turkey around 640,000 people had participated in the demonstrations as of 5 June.
 Protests took place in 78 of Turkey's 81 provinces.

 The biggest protests have been in Istanbul, with reports of more than 100,000 protesters.
-Inside of the city, protests have been concentrated in the central neighbourhoods of Beyoğlu (around Taksim square and İstiklal Avenue), Beşiktaş (from Dolmabahçe to Ortaköy) and Üsküdar (From Maltepe to Kadıköy, Beylerbeyi to Çengelköy).
+Inside of the city, protests have been concentrated in the central neighbourhoods of Beyoğlu (around Taksim square and İstiklal Avenue), Beşiktaş (from Dolmabahçe to Ortaköy) and Üsküdar (from Maltepe to Kadıköy, Beylerbeyi to Çengelköy).
 Also in Zeytinburnu, traditionally seen as a conservative working-class neighbourhood to the west of the old city, tens of thousands marched in protest.
-Among the suburbs that saw demonstrations were Beylikdüzü and Küçükçekmece on the far-western side of the city, Pendik and Kartal at the far east and Ümraniye, Beykoz and Esenler to the North.
+Among the suburbs that saw demonstrations were Beylikdüzü and Küçükçekmece on the far-western side of the city, Pendik and Kartal at the far east and Ümraniye, Beykoz and Esenler to the north.

 Gazi (not to be confused with Gezi Park), a small neighborhood in Istanbul and part of the Sultangazi district, was one of the major points of counter-protests.

-The biggest protests outside Istanbul have been in Hatay and then in Ankara and Izmir.
+The biggest protests outside Istanbul have been in Hatay and then in Ankara and İzmir.

-Other cities in Turkey with protests include (Between 31 May – 25 June):
+Other cities in Turkey with protests include (between 31 May – 25 June):